A Spanner for the Day After: Building a reliable spanner in Rd

 Furthermore, given such an ordering $\order$, and two points $\pp,\pq$, one can compute their ordering, according to $\order$, using $\Of(d\log \epsB^{-1})$ arithmetic and bitwise-logical operations. \end{theorem}

-First, we give a very simple construction and analysis, for building reliable spanners, using the theorem above and our one-dimensional construction.
+First, we give a very simple construction and analysis, for building reliable spanners, using the theorem above and the one-dimensional construction.
 We present it to convey the basic principle of this technique.
 Then, by tuning the parameters, we repeat the construction to obtain a reliable spanner of size $\Of\pth{n \log n (\log \log n)^{6}}$.
-This construction has a more elaborate analysis, where we use the same idea, but in an iterative manner.
+This construction has a more elaborate analysis, with a similar ideas but used in an iterative manner.